YOU DON'T NEED TO BE A BIRDER TO ENJOY THIS WILD WONDERLAND

 I was completely unprepared for the sight that greeted me

-I picked Sammy up in Nanyuki and we arrived at our first lodgings in total darkness, so I was completely unprepared for the sight that greeted me the next morning.
-Saruni Samburu Lodge is perched atop one of many rocky kopjes in the area with breathtaking views across the dry Samburu countryside.
-My chalet (some might say, palace) seemed to hang in mid-air, and the hilltop pool enhanced this sensation, perched, as it was, at the highest point of the kopje.
+I picked Sammy up in Nanyuki, and we arrived at our first lodgings in total darkness, so I was completely unprepared for the sight that greeted me the next morning.
+Saruni Samburu Lodge is perched atop one of many rocky kopjes with breathtaking views across the dry Samburu countryside.
+My chalet (some might say palace) seemed to hang in mid-air, and the hilltop pool enhanced this sensation, perched, as it was, at the highest point of the kopje.

 But there was no time for incredible vistas or a full appreciation of the scrumptious breakfast, I had birds to tick off, so I spent my first morning exploring the hilltop I was to call home for two nights.
-The sound of lions, hyenas and Nubian nightjars calling all night had whet my appetite and, being a newbie in this part of Kenya, I was soon scribbling down stunners like fan-tailed raven, Abyssinian scimitarbill, d’Arnaud’s barbets and Somali bee-eater – to name a few.
+The sound of lions, hyenas and Nubian nightjars calling all night had whet my appetite.
+Being a newbie in this part of Kenya, I soon scribbled down stunners like the fan-tailed raven, Abyssinian scimitarbill, d’Arnaud’s barbets and Somali bee-eater – to name a few.

-Sammy and I had the pleasure of walking with Saruni Samburu guide, Sumaro Lechakaole.
+Sammy and I enjoyed walking with Saruni Samburu’s guide, Sumaro Lechakaole.
 Sumaro is an excellent birder, so I was in good hands and could relax, taking in the area’s rugged beauty while my guides worked the flocks.
-In the heat of late morning we had an amusing encounter with a distracted warthog that came trotting along the game trail towards us.
-With its mind on the fresh water ahead, it noticed us just 10 metres out, levitated in fright, then galloped off in undignified retreat, his stiff tail showing full cell reception.
+In the heat of late morning, we had an amusing encounter with a distracted warthog that came trotting along the game trail towards us.
+With its mind on the fresh water ahead, it noticed us just 10 metres out, levitated in fright, and then galloped off in undignified retreat, his stiff tail showing full cell reception.

 A late afternoon drive deep into the reserve offered a harvest of delights, including Gambaga flycatcher, Somali golden-breasted bunting and purple grenadier.